-Through transparency, accountability, greater collaboration and awareness raising activities, these things can be achieved through existing structures, frameworks and policies, but it also requires a shift in attitude.
+Through transparency, accountability, greater collaboration and awareness raising activities, these things can be achieved through existing structures, frameworks and policies within the Northern Territory, but it also requires a shift in attitude.

-"Where we accept all people for who and what they bring to their community."
-Person living with dementia
+"Where we accept all people for who and what they bring to their community." - Person living with dementia